Advice on paying for assisted living

 As you look into assisted living options for your senior loved one, you’ll encounter a lot of difficult questions.
 What does he or she need in terms of care?
 How far out of your way can mom or dad really live before it becomes a stress on both of you?
 And – for many people, most importantly – how will you pay for assisted living?
 If you are one of the many families managing this decision, you’ll probably find a variety of answers.
 Unfortunately, it isn’t as easy as relying on Medicaid, and having too many financial assets to qualify for that form of assistance doesn’t necessarily mean you’re ready to foot the entire bill yourself.
 Placing your parent in an assisted living community is a huge decision, and the financial aspects of the planning process can be immensely stressful.
-However, take a look at these tips to start thinking about how to make assisted living a real possibility for your loved one:
+However, take a look at these tips about how to make paying for assisted living a reality for your parent:

 “Financial planning for assisted living can be stressful.”

 It’s very important to research and tour multiple senior living communities before you make any commitments.
 The most costly one in your desired area may not be the one that meets your parent’s needs the best, for example, or the less financially burdensome options may not have all that you need.
 Ideally, you will find a community in your price range that offers the kind of care your loved one needs now and is likely to need in the future – such as memory care for people who are in the early stages of dementia and will need more intensive support as time goes on.
 If you do find such a community, it is imperative to understand the availability of apartments and even consider getting on its waiting list.
 That way, you’ll be more likely to get a place there when the time comes rather than having to go elsewhere or use stopgap measures.